De-Morgan's Laws

 Proof of De Morgan's Law

 In set theory, Demorgan's law proves that the intersection and union of sets get interchanged under complementation.
-We can prove De Morgan's law both mathematically and by taking the help of truth tables.
+We can prove De Morgan's law both mathematically and by using truth tables.

 So, these sets have exactly the same elements, hence they are equal